-As mentioned above, though pure aluminium is a relatively soft metal, when it’s combined with alloying elements it can produce a range of mechanical properties.
+As mentioned above, pure aluminium is a relatively soft metal.
+But when combined with alloying elements it can produce a wide range of mechanical properties.
 These alloys are categorized into families according to the principal alloying elements by a four-digit identification system.
 Here is an overview of the of common families of aluminum alloys and their weldability characteristics/common filler metals:

 Pure (99%) aluminum.
 Used to carry electrical current or for corrosion resistance in particular environments.
 1000 series aluminum alloys are readily weldable with 1100 filler metal.

 High-strength sheet or plate aerospace alloys.
 They are extremely sensitive to hot cracking, making them the most unweldable aluminum alloys (specifically 2024).
-A couple exceptions are 2219 and 2519, which can be readily welded with 2319 or 4043 filler metal.
+But there are a couple exceptions.
+Specifically 2219 and 2519, which can be readily welded with 2319 or 4043 filler metal.